Commercial Use Authorization Stipulations

 • The minimum distance between associated camping groups in the Donoho Basin is ½ mile.
 Associated groups are all groups lead by the same company or partnering companies or organizations.

-• All groups of 8 or more persons are required to register to camp in Donoho Basin and as part of that registration, participate in an educational activity with Visitor and Resource Protection staff, prior to camping at Donoho Basin.
+• All groups of 8 or more persons are required to register to camp in Donoho Basin and are encouraged to visit the park's website (Donoho Basin Group Camping) for more information.

 5. Airstrips